When first introduced to consumers, vaping was seen as a potentially healthy alternative for smokers hoping to kick the habit.

 Sadly – things are often not how they first appear.

 In just the last year, medical researchers have begun to report adverse effects of vaping on heart and lung function.
 They are also reporting a rise in seizures among those vaping.
 And a new study, in the journal Radiology, concludes that vaping temporarily impacts blood vessel function in healthy people.
-Those changes involve the same processes known to be initiating steps in the development of cardiovascular disease.
+Those changes involve the same processes known to be initiating steps in the development of the cardiovascular disease.

 Now the Centers for Disease Control (CDC) is looking at vaping after a rise of severe lung disease cases in the U.S. that also appear to be linked to the practice.
 Over 1,000 cases have now been reported with 18 deaths, one in Connecticut.